Disney Theatrical Productions: Beauty and the Beast

 The show began previews in New York City on March 9, 1994, and officially opened at the Palace Theatre on April 18, 1994.
 The musical was the first Broadway adaptation by Disney, based on the 1991 animated film by Linda Woolverton and with music and lyrics by Alan Menken, Howard Ashman and Tim Rice.
 Several new songs were written for the Broadway musical, including Home, a ballad sung by Belle which quickly became the signature song of the musical.
 It ran until July 29, 2007, at the Lunt-Fontanne Theatre, to make room for another Disney production, The Little Mermaid.
 At 5,461 performances, the show is currently the tenth-longest run in Broadway history.

-It has been performed internationally first at the Princess Theatre in Melbourne, Australia and has also been performed in London, Vienna, Toronto, Kyoto, Seoul, Stuttgart, Sydney, Mexico City, Guayaquil, Johannesburg, Madrid, Moscow, Milan, Sao Paulo and has also toured around the US and United Kingdom.
+It has been performed internationally first at the Princess Theatre in Melbourne, Australia and has also been performed in London, Vienna, Toronto, Kyoto, Seoul, Stuttgart, Sydney, Mexico City, Guayaquil, Johannesburg, Madrid, Moscow, Milan, São Paulo and has also toured around the United States and the United Kingdom.
 In the Netherlands this production was co-produced by Joop van den Ende's Stage Entertainment with new sets and costumes.
 On April 24, 2019, Disney Theatrical Groups revealed that Beauty and the Beast would return to Broadway.
 Thomas Schumacher announced that the Broadway revival would be updated.
 Theatre and dates have not been announced.
 The musical will be revived in London's West End at the London Palladium for a limited engagement lasting from June through September 2022.

 The Lion King

 The show, based on the 1994 animated film, debuted July 8, 1997, in Minneapolis, Minnesota at the Orpheum Theatre, before premiering on Broadway at the New Amsterdam Theater on October 15, 1997, in previews with the official opening on November 13, 1997.
 On June 13, 2006, the Broadway production moved to the Minskoff Theatre to make way for the musical version of Mary Poppins, which later was replaced by Aladdin.
-It is now Broadway's third longest-running and most successful show in history.
+It is now Broadway's third longest-running show.
 The show uses a range of theatrical techniques, and is not a conventional musical.
 It has consistently been one of the highest grossing musicals on Broadway every week.
-Besides running in various venues around the world, it also runs eight times week on Broadway.
+Besides running in various venues around the world, it also runs eight times per week on Broadway.
 The production won the Tony Award for Best Musical at the 1998 Tony Awards.

-Its popularity has spawned several additional opening performances around the world, including in London, Toronto, Hamburg, Scheveningen, Sydney, Perth, Melbourne, Shanghai, Montreal, Tokyo, Paris, Nagoya, Russia, Seoul, Johannesburg, Las Vegas, Taipei, Tempe, Phoenix, Scottsdale, Mesa, Flagstaff, Madrid, Norway, Italy, Arabia, Gilbert, Scottsdale, Mexico City, Ontario, Nepal, Finland, Switzerland, Chicago, Arizona, Anaheim, Poland, Hong Kong, Greece, Kenya, Milan, Moscow, Egypt, Antarctica, Australia, São Paulo, Ohio, Romania, Jacksonville, Sweden, Jamaica and India.
-This is the upcoming original London cast recording 1999 in Disney's The Lion King on West End musical CD soundtrack albums has also toured around law printed in the United States of America.